ASaiM/hmp_mock_tests/doc/report/report.md

     \caption{Comparison of relative abundances (percentage, in log scale) between expectation given the ribosomal RNA operon counts (green, Table \ref{expected_species}) and mapping against reference genomes for both samples (SRR072232 on left, SRR072233 on right)}
     \label{mapping_comparison}
 \end{figure}

-For SRR02232, similar variations in abundances between species are observed using mapping and rRNA operon count (Figure \ref{mapping_comparison}).
-Observations are different for SRR072233 (Figure \ref{mapping_comparison}): expected abundances (based on RNA operon abundances) are identical for all species, but unexpected variations are observed for mapping based abundances.
-These differences between expected abundances (from RNA operon counts) and mapping-based abundances may be due to bias induced during biological manipulations or sequencing.
-The observed differences can also be explained by copy number variation of targeted rRNA operon between species.
-Indeed, the targeted abundances are based on rRNA operon count.
-The number of rRNA operon counts is not identical for all targeted strains.
-Hence, even with identical targeted abundances of rRNA operon (*e.g.* for SRR072233), the abundance of strains may differ.
-It will then induce a difference between relative abundance based on mapping reads on whole genome and the targeted relative abundance based on rRNA operon counts because of rRNA copy variation number.

 As taxonomic analyses in *EBI metagenomics* and ASaiM workflows are executed on metagenomic sequences, mapping based abundances are used as expected abundances, instead of relative abundances based on rRNA operon counts from metadata.